Monte Paschi probe enters crucial week as Italy elections near

 The probe is also trying to determine whether bribes were paid at the time it purchased Antonveneta for 9 billion euros ($12 billion) from Banco Santander in 2007, just a few months after the Spanish bank had bought it for just 6.6 billion.

-Berlusconi and allies have used the scandal to attack both center-left rivals and outgoing prime minister Mario Monti, whose Treasury approved the Monte Paschi bailout last month.
+Berlusconi and allies have used the scandal to attack both centre-left rivals and outgoing prime minister Mario Monti, whose Treasury approved the Monte Paschi bailout last month.

 “We are risking a banking crisis of confidence over Monte Paschi,” Roberto Maroni, head of the Northern League, a key Berlusconi ally, said on Sky Italia on Sunday.